SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 5. Ensure immutability of containers at runtime

-Immutability of Volumes (Secrets, ConfigMaps, VolumeMounts) can be achieved with readOnly: true field on the mount.
+Immutability of Volumes (Secrets, ConfigMaps, VolumeMounts) can be achieved with `readOnly`: true field on the mount.
 ```
 volumeMounts:
 - name: instance-creds